bor0/gidti/manuscript/chapter4.md

 x = Cons 1 (Cons 2 Empty)
 ```

-We will get the following error:
+we will get the following error:

 ```
 Type mismatch between